oatlog/oatlog/doc/report/main.typ

 ) <concept_table_concrete>

 This is a partial function because it's domain is a subset of all pairs of natural numbers.
-But since these are uninterpreted, we do not have actual values, but instead E-classes as in
+But since these are uninterpreted, we do not have actual values, but instead e-classes as in
 @concept_table_eclasses.

 #figure(